naacl-org/naacl-2021-website/_pages/faq.md

 Is there a requirement that authors should also review for the conference?
 {: .question}
 Although it is much appreciated, it is not a requirement for authors to serve as reviewers for NAACL 2021.
-Regardless of that, you should still fill out your Softconf profile (with semantic scholar info) in order to allow us to properly handle COIs.
+Regardless of that, you should still fill out your Softconf profile (with semantic scholar info) in order to allow us to properly handle conflicts of interest (COIs).
 {: .answer}

 How to handle papers for which you have seen the de-anonymized preprint and thus know who the authors are?